clumsyCoder00/SoundgasmDOTnet-profile-scraper-/README.md

 A rather elementary profile scraper that will download all the publicly available audio files associated with any one account.
 This script requires selenium Webdriver specifically the Chrome variant.
 **This script requires editing to function.**
 - You are required to manually paste in the link to the profile you wish to scrape.
-- You are required to manually enter the path to which the files are to be downloaded, chnage the prefix of the `recording_path` variable.
+- You are required to manually enter the path to which the files are to be downloaded, change the prefix of the `recording_path` variable.

 ### Requirements
 Python 3.7+